Top 15 New Upcoming Data Centers in the US (March 2026)

 The United States continues to lead the global data centers market with some of the largest data centers in the world.
 Upcoming data centers in the US play a pivotal role in boosting the overall digital infrastructure.

 According to Blackridge's global data center market report, the USA currently hosts 5,427 facilities supporting a vast digital economy.
-These data centers are spread across hubs like Northern Virginia, New York City, Chicago, the Bay Area, Washington D.C., and Dallas.
+These data centers are located in hubs such as Northern Virginia, New York City, Chicago, the Bay Area, Washington, D.C., and Dallas.
+Additionally, several new data centers are also being built.

 While the digital economy contributes about 7.1% to the total GDP of America, the growing demand continues to drive investments in AI data centers and hyperscale data centers, further boosting the data center industry.
-In this article, we have covered the top 10 upcoming largest data center projects by investment in the United States.
+In this article, we have covered the top 10 upcoming largest data center projects in the US ranked by investment.

-Top Upcoming Data Centers in the US (2025) (Ranked based on investment)
+List of Top 15 Largest Upcoming Data Centers in the USA (2026) (Ranked based on investment)

 Project Name | Developer | Location (US) | Investment (USD) | IT Capacity | Stage |